 Make the cheese sauce

-To make the vegan cheese dip you must use a high speed blender.
-Add all the cheese sauce ingredients into the jug of the blender : soaked, drained cashews, vegetable broth, water, spices and arrowroot flour.
+To make the vegan cheese dip, you must use a high-speed blender.
+Add all the cheese sauce ingredients into the blender’s jug: soaked, drained cashews, vegetable broth, water, spices and arrowroot flour.
 Blend until smooth and transfer into the pan with the cooked spinach.

 Finally, return the skillet to medium heat, stir to combine and cook until the sauce thicken and form a cheesy texture